-The fitness professional and wellness coach should also consider using an integrated training approach focusing on resistance training for these individuals.
-This may help reduce possible losses in lean muscle mass and bone density experienced while on the medication.
-The NASM Optimum Performance Training® (OPTTM) model provides an effective framework because it provides a linear periodization pathway and time for the individual to safely adapt to their exercise program (Sutton, 2022).
-The professional can also use the FITTE-VP model (Frequency, Intensity, Time, Type, Enjoyment, Volume, and Progression) for programming the individual's aerobic exercises.
+The fitness professional and wellness coach should also consider using an integrated (multifaceted) training approach with a focus on resistance training for these individuals.
+This may help attenuate possible decrements in lean muscle mass and bone density that could be experienced while on the medication.
+The NASM Optimum Performance Training® (OPT[TM]) model may provide an effective framework as it provides a linear periodization pathway and time for the individual to safely adapt to their exercise program (Sutton, 2022).
+The professional can also use the FITTE-VP model (Frequency, Intensity, Time, Type, Enjoyment, Volume, and Progression) for programming the individual's aerobic exercises (Sutton, 2022).
 These two strategies will complement the aforementioned guidelines by providing the framework for safe exercise progression.
-As noted earlier, fitness and wellness professionals may want to consult their client's healthcare provider prior to their participation to obtain safe exercise recommendations.
+As noted earlier, the professional may want to consult the individual's healthcare provider before their participation to obtain safe exercise recommendations.